 Four Ram's Heads

-The Emperor's stone throne is adorned with four ram's heads.
-The ram is the symbol of Aries, which is The Emperor's corresponding zodiac sign in astrology.
-Aries is ruled by Mars, representing courage, action, pioneering spirit, and leadership.
-The four ram's heads decorating the four corners of the throne symbolize The Emperor's dominion over all directions — his authority covers the entire realm.
+Carved into the throne are four ram's heads.
+The ram is the symbol of Aries, The Emperor's zodiac sign, and Aries is ruled by Mars — all courage, action, pioneering spirit, and leadership.
+One ram at each corner stakes out the four directions: his authority reaches the whole realm.

 Red Robe and Armor